yumietzk/remotely/README.md

 # Remotely

-A job board platform where you can search for remote Software Engineer jobs and track your job applications.
+A job board platform where you can search for remote Software Engineer jobs and track job applications all in one place.

 ## Tech Stack